LoneNyck/oldExams/README.md

 # oldExams
-A repository where all the codes from exams from previous years are stored.
+A repository where all the codes from previous years' exams are stored.